-LHA replaces the old rent referral scheme with a system of Local Housing Allowances based on the area in which the tenant lives and the number of people in the household.
+Local housing allowance (LHA) replaces the old rent referral scheme with a system that values each individual property.
+This scheme means that you can find out how much LHA you could be entitled to, before you move into a property, based on the area in which the tenant lives and the number of people in the household.

-Every property in the country will be included in a specific Broad Rental Market Area (BRMA) which shows the weekly Local Housing Allowance rates for each area.
-You can find out which BRMA applies to you.
+Every property in the country will be included in a specific Broad Rental Market Area (BRMA), which shows the weekly Local Housing Allowance rates for each area.
+Wychavon District has the following areas:

 LHA uses size criteria for working out the amount of LHA that can be paid.
-One room is allowed as a bedroom for each of the following occupiers, up to a maximum of 4, with each occupier coming only within the first category which applies to him or her:
+One room is allowed as a bedroom for each of the following occupiers:

 - A couple

 - A single person aged 16 or more

 - Two children of the same sex under the age of 16

 - Two children of the same or opposite sex, under the age of 10